melissaesantos/Melissa-Santos-Page/lab-report-3-week-6.md

 Lets copy whole directories with ```scp -r```

 ---
-1. copying all of markdown-parse directory to my ieng6 account
+ Copying all of markdown-parse directory to my ieng6 account
 ---
 To do this I used the following code:
 ```